-Every April, Stress Awareness Month serves as an important reminder for businesses to pause and reflect on how they support employee wellbeing.
-While stress is a normal part of life, unmanaged workplace stress can quickly become a serious issue for both individuals and organisations.
+Every April, Stress Awareness Month serves as an important reminder for businesses to pause and reflect on how they are really supporting their people.
+Stress is a normal part of working life, but when it goes unmanaged, it can quickly become a serious problem for both individuals and the organisations they work for.

-In the UK, the scale of the problem is significant.
+The scale of the issue in the UK is hard to ignore.
 Recent data shows that around 964,000 workers experienced work-related stress, depression or anxiety, leading to over 22 million working days lost in 2024/25 alone.
-In fact, stress now accounts for around half of all work-related ill health cases.
-These figures highlight a clear need for employers to take proactive steps, not just during Stress Awareness Month, but all year round.
+Stress now accounts for around half of all work-related ill health cases, and those figures make a compelling case for employers to take meaningful action, not just in April, but throughout the entire year.

 More importantly, this is not just a wellbeing issue.
 It is a business issue.
 Organisations that fail to address workplace stress risk reduced productivity, increased absence, and lower employee retention.